 Overall, it’s quite an expensive investment.

-A hybrid inverter or other monitoring devices required
+A hybrid inverter or other monitoring devices are required.

-Additional space is needed, and it must be positioned in a protected, out-of-the-sun location.
+Additional space is needed, and the battery should be installed in a protected, out-of-the-sun location.

 More Solar Or Adding A Battery: Which One is More Efficient?